OneGov/dev/README.md

 ## Add New Development Packages

-To add a package that should only be availalable in the development environment, add it to requirements.txt
+To add a package that should only be available in the development environment, add it to requirements.txt

 Version pins should be added to constraints.txt